riklewis/php-include-html/README.md

 Description
 ===========

 Scan PHP files in Gulp and process include and require statements to inline HTML snippets.
+The following are all handled...
+* include
+* require
+* include_once
+* require_once

 Requirements
 ============